 The CCIP was developed to implement the goals, objectives, actions, and performance standards of the CCRMP as it relates to the stabilization and maintenance of Cache Creek.
-It hwene-been.com/mcc/mm. been adopted as a component part of the CCRMP, and generally, where the acronym CCRMP is used it is intended to include the CCIP.
-The CCIP has three primary components, including the identification of major channel stabilization projects, a description of expected channel maintenance activities, and the establishment of a hydrologic monitoring program.
-Overall management of the CCIP is the responsibility of the County MRMResource Management Coordinator (RMC).
-Scientific analysis of the creek and recommendations will be provided by the a Technical Advisory Committee (TAC), in coordination who would coordinate with the NRMRMC.
-In addition, a optional Cache Creek Stakeholders Group (CCSG) major major the established to provide input on how the creek should be managed.
-Funding for the

-CCIP will primarily be provided by the aggregate industry through a per ton surcharge on gravel produced within the County.
+It was adopted as a component part of the CCRMP, and generally, where the acronym CCRMP is used it is intended to include the CCIP.
+The CCIP has three primary components, including the identification of channel stabilization projects, a description of expected channel maintenance activities, and the establishment of a hydrologic monitoring program.
+Overall management of the CCIP is the responsibility of the County NRM.
+Scientific analysis of the creek and recommendations will be provided by the TAC, in coordination with the NRM.
+In addition, an optional Cache Creek Stakeholders Group (CCSG) may be established to provide input on how the creek should be managed.
+Funding for the CCIP will primarily be provided by the aggregate industry through a per ton surcharge on gravel produced within the County.

-In-channel cCommercial mining iswould be prohibited under the CCIP.
-Aggregate excavation within the channel may only occur to install or maintain habitat restoration, to maintain flood control, protect existing structures, minimize bank erosion, or implement the Channel Form Template.
-Test 3 boundary.
+In-channel commercial mining is prohibited under the CCIP.
+Aggregate excavation within the channel may only occur to install or maintain habitat restoration, maintain flood control, protect existing structures, minimize bank erosion, or implement the Channel Form Template.

-Under the CCIP, all applicants proposing to modify the creek channel within the CCRMP boundary mustwill be required to submit applications to the Community Development AgencyServices Department for a Floodplain Flood Hazard Development Permit.
-The permit iswill be reviewed by the TAC, which who will provide recommendations to the Floodplain Administrator (or designee) prior to permit approval.
-The program is supported by County will also pursue general "blanket" programmatic permits from agencies of jurisdiction (e.g., Regional Water Quality Control Board, Army Corps of Engineers, and Department of Fish and Wildlife Game) for channel shaping and maintenance activities.
-Flood Hazardplain Development Ppermits within the CCRMP boundary must be consistent with the CCIP and CCRMP, comply with appropriate "blanket" programmatic permits, protect sensitive biological resources, and ensure that flooding problems at risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities such as Woodland are not are risk for downstream communities are risk for downstream communities such as Woodland are not are risk for downstream communities are risk for downstream com
+Under the CCIP, applicants proposing to modify the creek channel within the CCRMP boundary must submit applications to the Community Services Department for a Flood Hazard Development Permit.
+The permit is reviewed by the TAC, which will provide recommendations to the Floodplain Administrator (or designee) prior to permit approval.
+The program is supported by programmatic permits from agencies of jurisdiction (e.g., Regional Water Quality Control Board, Army Corps of Engineers, and Department of Fish and Wildlife) for channel shaping and maintenance activities.
+Flood Hazard Development Permits within the CCRMP boundary must be consistent with the CCIP and CCRMP, comply with appropriate programmatic permits, protect sensitive biological resources, and ensure that flood risk for downstream communities, such as Woodland, are not worsened.

-Channel improvement and maintenance projects mustwill have to comply with design guidelines, target channel characteristics, and typical cross-section profiles, as described in the CCIP.
-These reach-specific guidelines incorporate baseline based on information developed infrom the 1995 Technical Studies, and the findings from the 2017 Technical Studies and CCAP Update. andThese guidelines will be periodically updated according to the information obtained through creek monitoring program.
-The results of the monitoring program arewill be included in the annual report prepared by the TAC for review by the Board of Supervisors.
-The annual report will also includes program costs, an evaluation of streambed and streambank stability in the CCRMP area, recommended changes in the prioritization of channel improvement projects, and any proposed changes in the monitoring program for the following year.
+Channel improvement and maintenance projects must comply with design guidelines, target channel characteristics, and typical cross-section profiles, as described in the CCIP.
+These reach-specific guidelines incorporate baseline information from the 1995 Technical Studies, and the findings from the 2017 Technical Studies and CCAP Update.
+These guidelines will be periodically updated according to the information obtained through creek monitoring program.
+The results of the monitoring program are included in the annual report prepared by the TAC for review by the Board of Supervisors.
+The annual report also includes program costs, an evaluation of streambed and streambank stability in the CCRMP area, recommended changes in the prioritization of channel improvement projects, and proposed changes in the monitoring program for the following year.